Keeping elderly people well in a heatwave

 - Close the curtains or pull down blinds to prevent direct sunlight entering rooms

-- Avoid going out unless early morning and late evening and even then wear a wide-brimmed hat or cap.
+- Avoid going out unless early morning and late evening, even then wear a wide-brimmed hat or cap.

 - Wear loose clothing, cotton is cool whilst synthetics dry faster if they become wet with perspiration,